woocommerce/woocommerce/readme.txt

 == Changelog ==

+= 2.2.8 - xx/xx/2014 =
+* Fix - Product attributes in Products API when edit or add some new attribute.

 = 2.2.7 - 22/10/2014 =
 * Fix - Fix refund date.
 * Fix - Fixed various notices.